oroinc/platform/src/Oro/Bundle/LayoutBundle/Resources/doc/example.md

 Wrapping up
 -------------
 So far we've seen how the layout engine can be extended to suit every day needs.
-Now we can do some practice and add more blocks to finish our sample product view page.
+Now we can add the rest of the blocks to the layout to finish our sample product view page.

 ```yaml
 layout: